 Just like you, I have a full-time job, family, kids.
 Nevertheless, I find time to write you this post.
 I find time to read dozens of blogs and books.
 Simply because I have my own “WHY”.
 I believe all of us have it.
 It is a matter of finding the right one.

 #2.
 Treat it like an important task.
-For example, I put all important tasks in calendar.
+For example, I put all important tasks on calendar.
 I reserve a particular time slot.
 And anything that goes into my calendar gets done with top priority.

 #3.
 Commit to a schedule.
 You should aim for daily reading.
-But it ‘s hard.
+But it’s hard.
 Start with two days a week.
 If you can stick with the schedule for at least a month, add another slot.

 #4.
 Always connect with the “Why”.
-Every time you are going to skip the reading return to the reasons for your commitment.
+Every time you are going to skip the reading, return to the reasons for your commitment.
 Remind yourself why it is important.
 It works best when you have it written somewhere close at hand.

 #5.
 Find a like-minded colleague.
 Reading regularly gives you a lot of new topics to discuss.
-I suggest you to find one co-worker who is interested in project management.
+I suggest you find one co-worker who is interested in project management.
 Have a regular coffee break to discuss new ideas, techniques, and approaches.
 It will become much funnier.

-Now let’s get down to the list of project management blogs.
+Now, let’s get down to the list of project management blogs.
 I don’t have an order of preference.
 I find them equally valuable.

 A Girl’s Guide To Project Management